TzuHuanTai/RaspberryPi_WebRTC/README.md

         By default, the system uses libcamera, and the official Camera Module 3 is only supported by libcamera.
 Please add `--use_libcamera` to the execution command.

-    * To use legacy V4L2 on Pi, modify the camera settings in `/boot/firmware/config.txt`:
+    * If using the legacy v4l2 driver on the Raspberry Pi, please modify the camera settings in `/boot/firmware/config.txt`:
         ```ini
         # camera_auto_detect=1  # Default setting
         camera_auto_detect=0    # Read camera by v4l2